Adlea Clinical Data

 Total knee replacement (also known as total knee arthroplasty) is performed in patients with end-stage osteoarthritis of the knee.
 These patients have disabling pain which imposes severe limitations on their mobility, and knee replacement is performed with the goal of restoring or improving patients’ quality of life.
 There were an estimated 565,000 total knee replacement procedures performed in the United States in 2005, and the number of replacements will continue to grow as the average age of the U.S. population increases and as these individuals conduct more active lives.
 The American Academy of Orthopedic Surgeons projects that approximately 3.5 million of these procedures will be done each year by 2030.

-Adlea Shows Reduction in Rescue Medication Need for Bunionectomy.
+Adlea Shows Reduction in Rescue Medication Need for Bunionectomy in Phase 2 Trials

 Phase 2 Studies in Osteoarthritis of the Knee Show Substantial Reduction in Pain

-A Phase 2 study was conducted in 12 patients with end-stage OA of the knee who were scheduled to receive a total knee replacement.
+A Phase 2 study was conducted in patients with end-stage OA of the knee who were scheduled to receive a total knee replacement.
 The study showed a continued reduction of pain scores throughout the six week observation period in patients receiving a single injection of Adlea.
 Using an ANOVA (analysis of variance between groups), the mean post treatment numerical rating scores (NRS) were 4.10 in the 1000 microgram treatment group and 7.27 in the placebo group.
+The difference between these values was statistically significant (p = 0.03).
 Adlea was well tolerated with the exception of transient pain on injection that was managed with ice packs and acetaminophen.

 6 WEEK DURATION OF ACTION FOR END-STAGE KNEE OSTEOARTHRITIS